kettanaito/react-advanced-form/README.md

 };
 ```

 Access the field's `value`, `fieldProps`, `fields` and the `form` as the parameters of each resolver function.
 Apply the rules application-wide via `FormProvider`, or extend/override them for a specific form.
-Say goodbye to crowded `validate` functions, welcome clean multi-layer validation schemas!
+Say goodbye to crowded `validate` functions, welcome **clean validation schemas**!

 * [**Reactive props**](https://kettanaito.gitbooks.io/react-advanced-form/docs/architecture/reactive-props.html).
 How much effort would it take you to make one field required based on another field(s)?
 Yes, the correct answer is—*one line of code*: